wso2/demo-open-banking.github.io/sandbox-guide.md

    - Token API: To generate application access tokens and the user access tokens
    - Authorize API: To generate HTTPS requests that will authorize the consent prior to obtaining the authorization code
    - Account and Transaction API: To generate accounts-consents in order to obtain account-related information
-   - CDR Dynamic Client Registration API: To create Dynamic Client Registration (DCR) Applications
+   - Dynamic Client Registration API: To create Dynamic Client Registration (DCR) Applications

 ## Try out the flow